pschonefeld/devart-template/project_posts/2014-03-21-Genesis-Opportunity.md

 ![Example Image](../project_images/ui-concept-a.png?raw=true "UI Concept A")

-The above should give an idea of the initial concept ... the other variable would be tone: Where, a perfect note (eg. G) would display as bamboo leaf green, if the note goes flat or sharp than the resepective sample would indicate a colour shift.
+The above should give an idea of the initial concept ... the other variable would be tone: Where, a perfect note (eg. G) would display as bamboo leaf green, if the note goes flat or sharp then the resepective sample would indicate a colour shift.
 As Mr Yung says, "shifting tone colors".

 Tomorrow: Tool up!